 Why Advocate for FDA Funding?

 Current treatment for Parkinson’s is based on a 50-year-old therapy, which treats only some symptoms for some people and eventually loses its effectiveness.
-There’s no treatment available to stop or slow the progression of the disease, which is why PAN supports robust funding for the agency.
+There’s no treatment available to stop or slow the progression of the disease, which is why PAN supports robust funding for the FDA because it plays a key role in reviewing new drugs and devices as they are developed.

 The FDA is funded through a combination of Congressional appropriations and user fees paid by drug and device sponsors, as regulated by Congress.